-as important as quality, the true of respect for the environment, applying principles of advanced environmental protection and energy efficiency across all operations.
+The Group considers the environment as important as quality, the true primary focus of all its operations.
+Thus, CEME promotes a culture of respect for the environment, applying principles of advanced environmental protection and energy efficiency across all operations.

+SUSTAINABILITY AND

-SUSTAINABILITY AND ESG OBJECTIVES
+ESG OBJECTIVES

-In line with 2020 efforts, CEME's sustainability path is set to progress further by monitoring performances, reporting on initiatives, and setting clear, specific, and measurable objectives for the future.
-To achieve this goal, this year's report focuses on the events in 2022 and on future ESG targets for which we will be held accountable.
-Thus, the Group will examine its past commitments to stakeholders and act to effectively uphold them.
+CEME sustainability path is intended to continually progress by monitoring performance, reporting on initiatives and setting clear, specific and measurable objectives for the future.
+To achieve this, this year's report focuses on the events of 2023 and future ESG targets organized according to the SDGs for which we will be held accountable.